ahmadkhalidh/KanoNigeriaChapter_SmartFarming/README.md

 Collaborators will upload the cleaned datasets inside the cleaned dataset folder.
 The structure will be as follows

--> Main Folder Name: Cleaned Dataset
+-> Main Folder Name: Cleaned Datasets

---> Sub-Folder Name: Sr.No 10-15
+--> Sub-Folder Name: Northern Kano State

+---> Sub Sub-Folder: 6.
+Gabasawa, N Kano_CLEANED.csv